tomkeays/lemoyne-pogo/README.md

 If a user exceeds their individual and shared quota, PokeNav will send them a DM with instructions on increasing their monthly quota via support on Patreon.
 They will be unable to perform any action that requires scanning a screenshot.

-Patreon supporters can share their quota with their primary server using the `$share-quota` command in any channel where PokeNav is active.
+Note: I'm not endorsing the following; in fact, just the opposite.
+I'm mentioning it so you understand how this particular bot works.
+"Patreon supporters can share their quota with their primary server using the `$share-quota` command in any channel where PokeNav is active.
 Multiple people can share their quota with the server, creating a larger pool of available scans.
-If any user exceeds their individual quota of 20 scans in a given month, they may use up to 30 additional scans from the shared quota.
+If any user exceeds their individual quota of 20 scans in a given month, they may use up to 30 additional scans from the shared quota."

 PokeNav documentation: [https://docs.pokenavbot.com/quota.html](https://docs.pokenavbot.com/quota.html)